 Rationale: AAA wants to expand its influence in social media and offer people opportunities to interact with the annual meeting globally or with those who are unable to travel to the host city.
 By taking a proactive stance with social media and various forms of virtual communication we can enhance the opportunities for scholarly exchange for our members.

 2.Provision of internet access to the all of AAA's meeting spaces.

 Rationale: To increase our use of social media initiatives and to enhance presentations and communications on-site, AAA must commit to providing the resources to cover the costs associated with wireless Internet throughout the meeting.

 3.Officially expand the Executive Program Committee (EPC) to approximately 10 members

 Objective: To ensure that the EPC is large enough to represent diverse fields of anthropology.

 Rationale: The EPC has in fact been composed of about 10 members for the last four or five years, and this size has worked well to achieve the above objectives.

 A second set of procedural changes addressing registration periods and waiver applications for non-traditional presenters will begin in January 2015 for the Annual Meeting in November 2015.
-More information about these policy changes will be available mid-2014.
+More information about these policy changes will be available shortly.